 Adversarial attacks are a serious threat to connected and automated vehicle technology.
-Adaptive cruise control and automated driving systems (ADS) use artificial neural networks to detect and classify roadway users and objects, including traffic signs, to receive relevant traffic information to perform an automated driving action such as stopping at stop sign.
+Adaptive cruise control and automated driving systems (ADS) use artificial neural networks to detect and classify roadway users and objects, including traffic signs, to receive relevant traffic information to perform an automated driving action such as stopping at a stop sign.
 Therefore, it is very important for such vehicles to receive accurate information from traffic signs.
 However, it has been recently discovered that neural networks can be seriously impaired by adversarial attacks, posing critical safety concerns and jeopardizing wider deployment of autonomous vehicles.1

 Adversarial attacks can be executed in a variety of ways.
 The video below shows how an adversarial patch can throw off a system when it comes into view, making it unable to classify objects correctly.
 Individuals stood in front of a vehicle with the adversarial patch on their shirts, ultimately making the vehicle go blind.2

 Another example is something as simple as placing electrical tape on a traffic sign.
 You'll see in the video below where a team at McAfee tests this theory using a Tesla Model S. They place the tape in a particular location on the traffic sign resulting in the vehicle being tricked into thinking the sign reads "85mph" instead of "35mph."3

 It's scary to think that something so simple could be so sinister.
 As innovators, it is our responsibility to consider the threats that our technology could pose.
 With cyberattacks becoming more and more prevalent, we must design with security in the back of our minds.

 Driven by a vision for safer and smarter transportation, Connected Wise has produced a unique technology aimed to support the infrastructure to vehicle (I2V) communication using secure smart traffic signs.
 This system prevents any third party from jeopardizing sign recognition.

 How exactly is this done?
 Through visual hashing.